 Expect the day to be long and get ready for some insanely early tequila tasting (I had my first tequila in hand way before midday).

 If you’re looking to explore more of Mexico check out Intrepid Travel.
 They offer several small group tours through Mexico and you’re guaranteed to get a cultural experience.
-Click here to check trip details and prices.

 Where to stay in Guadalajara

 I stayed at Guadalajara Centro Hospedarte Hostel and booked my tour through them at a cost of $400MXN (around £20/$30 including transport and tastings).

 On a budget: Hostel Hospedarte Guadalajara Centro – I stayed here and it was fantastically social (think: regular Tequila parties) with good options for booking tours.

 Mid-range: The Westin Guadalajara – clean, well-kept, modern rooms with a great location, The Westin offers reliable service for great prices.

 Luxury: NH Collection Guadalajara Providencia – located in the financial district of Guadalajara, expect modern rooms in a good location, surrounded by a good choice of restaurants.

 Hotels in the town of Tequila: If you’d rather stay in the town of Tequila itself, there is a handful of hotels to choose from.